-The Mentor/Protégé relationship lasted from six months to a year; allowing the EBE to meaningfully benefit from the knowledge and time-tested experience of the mentor firms and for the program to support as many Mentor/Protégé relationships as possible.
+BOP sponsorship of Mentor/Protégé relationships last from six months to a year; allowing the EBE to meaningfully benefit from the knowledge and time-tested experience of the mentor firms and for the Program to support as many Mentor/Protégé relationships as possible.
+However, as intended, the dialogue and collaboration established while engaged in MPP, for some pairings is converting into extended mentoring and interaction beyond the Program.
 A modest allowance was included in the Primes' contracts to serve as reasonable reimbursement for their time and resources provided as Mentors for the MPP.

-Professional service firms were selected as Mentor matches for the seven IS graduates and three EBE contractors who requested further assistance.
-The pairings were based on the graduates' areas of need that they specified and for which BOP Administrators confirmed the Mentor has the resources and/or capacity to provide tailored assistance with.
+Professional service firms are selected as Mentor matches for IS graduates and EBE contractors who request further assistance.
+The pairings are based on the graduates' areas of need that they specify and for which BOP Administrators confirm the Mentor has the resources and/or capacity to provide tailored assistance with.

-At this stage of the program, with only two schools in construction one remaining IS cycle, the Mentor/Protégé Program is operating on an as-needed basis for fully vetted EBE contractors and IS graduates.
+At this stage of the program, with all Phase II school construction substantially complete, the Mentor/Protégé Program is operating on an as-needed basis for fully vetted EBE contractors and IS graduates.